metal-crow/P2P-Group-Chat/README.md

 Currently in beta.
 It can communicate with other connected users over LAN.
+Using RSA, it allows people to DM each other securely and privately.

 Next steps are (probably in order of implementation)
-	-Implement encryption.
-Using RSA, allow people to DM each other
+	-GUI
 	-Block feature
 	-Allow other connected users to take over as host if host disconnects
 	-Allow internet connections and have multiple hosts managing their LAN groups able to connect (ideally this will be more like true P2P)